The Two Sides of Embracing Enterprise Complexity

 Before concluding, I need to briefly discuss the notion of a Data Mesh, which is picking up serious momentum in the data analytics space, at least at the time of this writing.
 Like Data Vault, it is an OLAP-side methodology and both clearly draws inspiration from Domain-Driven Design.

 But despite the DDD and OLAP roots, Data Vault and Data Mesh are indeed two very different things.
 Data Vault is a structure for the organization of a data swamp.
-Data Mesh is about decomposing a traditional, centralized, monolithic data OLAP infrastructure into decoupled, domain-level “data products”.
+Data Mesh is about decomposing a traditional, centralized, monolithic data OLAP infrastructure into loosely-coupled, domain-level “data products”.
 The brilliant insight by Zhamak Dehghani, the innovator who developed Data Mesh, is the notion of Data Products as the OLAP counterpart of OLTP microservices.

 Figure 19 illustrates the juxtaposition of a couple of layers of enterprise-wide platforms components overlaid by columns of independent domains (Sales, Finance, Inventory).
 Each domain is responsible for the delivery and maintenance of its corner of the enterprise data in the form of data products meeting a set of Service Level Agreements and Objectives (SLA/SLO).

-That is, as opposed to each domain throwing their analytics development burdens over the fence to a centralized team of data engineers who maintain a centralized, monolithic data warehouse, who turn it toss it over another fence to the many consumer analysts throughout the enterprise.
+That is, as opposed to each domain throwing their analytics development burdens over the fence to a centralized team of data engineers who maintain a centralized, monolithic data warehouse, who in turn it toss it over another fence to the many consumer analysts throughout the enterprise.
 All the while, the centralized DW team doesn’t have deep domain knowledge nor a deep understanding of how the data will be used by the analysts.

 As I said at the beginning, DDD and DVM are two sides of the same coin.
 That’s the message of this blog.
 But my motivation for writing this blog is the belief I still hold that the smartest should win – or at least smartness reduces the portion of success dependent on luck.
 We can’t be smart by running away from or ignoring complexity.
 DDD and DVM aren’t magical bullets, but they are the strategy for embracing complexity.